SCAR/antarctic-r-packages/antarctic.md

 RAMS is currently being extended to cover non-marine taxa, which will become the Register of Antarctic Species (RAS).
 Hopefully this will remain covered by `worrms` and the server-side infrastructure hosted by VLIZ.
 There is also the [biotaxa](https://github.com/hhsieh/biotaxa_Rpackage) package in development for working with RAS (visualising and predicting the growth in taxonomic diversity over time).

-For more detail on R packages dealing with taxonomy in general, see the [ropensci taxonomy task view](https://github.com/ropensci/taxonomy).
+For more detail on R packages dealing with taxonomy in general, see the [rOpenSci taxonomy task view](https://github.com/ropensci/taxonomy).

 ### Mapping